 Every will must be probated.
 This means that a Utah court, called a probate court, determines whether or not the will is valid.
 Once the probate court has determined the will is valid, the personal representative of the decedent’s (deceased individual and creator of the will) estate will then use estate assets to pay taxes and debts, will distribute remaining proceeds to the designated beneficiaries, and will carry out remaining instructions detailed in the will.

-The probate process can be finalized in approximately 6 months.
-However, if complications arise such as family disputes, creditor interference, or issues regarding title to real estate, the process may last much longer.
+The probate process can be finalized in approximately six months.
+However, if complications arise, such as family disputes, creditor interference, or issues regarding the title to real estate, the process may last much longer.

 Benefits of a Will

 - A will allows you to choose those individuals you wish to receive your property.

 - You can designate a guardian for your minor children to ensure their needs are adequately met.

 - You can name a personal representative who will handle your affairs after death.
 Your personal representative will pay taxes, contact heirs, contact creditors, collect your assets, ensure your debts are settled, and distribute the remainder of your property to your chosen beneficiaries.

 - A will that specifically names beneficiaries, and describes exactly what property those beneficiaries will receive, can help eliminate debate and contention between family members.